pavanshidole/delta-demo/README.md

 # delta-demo
-this is demo for create github repo
+this is demo for create github repositories